 Making sure you've stopped paying National Insurance

-You pay National Insurance contributions (NICs) throughout your working life.
-These build your entitlement to the State Pension and certain social security benefits.
+You pay National Insurance contributions (NICs) during your working life.
+These build your entitlement to the State Pension and certain other benefits.
 The class of NICs you pay depends on your income and whether you're employed or self-employed.
 You stop paying NICs when you reach State Pension age.

 National Insurance contributions up to State Pension age

 If you work - either as an employee or self-employed - and your earnings are over a certain level you pay National Insurance contributions.
 You pay NICs from age 16 until you reach State Pension age.

 If you're employed you pay Class 1 National Insurance contributions based on your level of earnings.
 If you're self-employed you pay Class 2 contributions at a flat weekly rate and Class 4 contributions annually, as a percentage of your taxable profits.

 Changes to State Pension age